bernardoleary/Azure-Bootcamp-2017/readme.md

 Time permitting, we'll aim to tick-off all of the following

 ## Set-up VS Code
-Download codebase from github
+Download codebase from GitHub
 Open terminal using ctrl+`
-Set up the right command prompt for vscode
+Set up the right command prompt for VS Code
 Use npm to load libraries
 - Run `>npm install -save`